Creative Commons License 2024 Volume 11 Issue 1

 CONCLUSION

-It was concluded from the current experiment that all pathogenic fungal strains have the ability to cause infection in fall armyworms in early larval instars.
+It was concluded from the current experiment that all pathogenic fungal strains can cause infection in fall armyworms in early larval instars.
 For older instars, we need higher conidial concentration to obtain a better control.

 ACKNOWLEDGMENTS: I would like to express my special thanks of gratitude to Dr. Haoliang Chen, Director Department of Agricultural Entomology, Institute of Plant Protection at Anhui Academy of Agricultural Sciences, as well as head of the Ahui Academy of Agricultural Sciences, Hefei, China for invitation to avail this opportunity and conduct research studies on the fall armyworm at Hefei China.